-41. The committee shall report any bill referred to it at the next sitting of the House.
+40. The committee shall report any bill referred to it at the next sitting of the House.
 The report shall indicate whether the bill has been amended or not or if, in the opinion of the committee, the bill should not be proceeded with.

-17 Additional information on the procedures for considering bills in committees can be found in the publication "Manual on Standing Committee Procedure".
+19 Additional information on the procedures for considering bills in committees can be found in the Standing and Special Committees Manual.

-- 42. In addition to any reports regarding bills, the committee should present a substantive report on a regular basis to the Legislative Assembly and shall include in this report a request for the government to table a comprehensive response within 120 days or sooner. - 43.
-The committee's report should be detailed and comprehensive and able to stand on its own. - 44.
-The committee shall not include minority reports, dissenting opinions or reservations in its reports to the Assembly. - 45.
+- 41. In addition to any reports regarding bills, the committee should present a substantive report on a regular basis to the Legislative Assembly and shall include in this report a request for the government to table a comprehensive response within 120 days or sooner. - 42.
+The committee's report should be detailed and comprehensive and able to stand on its own. - 43.
+The committee shall not include minority reports, dissenting opinions or reservations in its reports to the Assembly. - 44.
 Names of individuals should not be included in the committee's report unless the committee agrees that circumstances warrant it.
-It is customary, however, to include a list of those individuals who appeared as witnesses or staff to the committee as an appendix to the report. - 46.
-The committee may refer to any reviews of confidential evidence which it has conducted but shall not include the content of such evidence in its report. - 47.
-The chair will table all committee reports in the Assembly. - 48.
+It is customary, however, to include a list of those individuals who appeared as witnesses or staff to the committee as an appendix to the report. - 45.
+The committee may refer to any reviews of confidential evidence which it has conducted but shall not include the content of such evidence in its report. - 46.
+The Chair will table all committee reports in the Assembly. - 47.
 The committee will conduct a systematic review of the status of recommendations and the action and formal response of the government to the committee's recommendations in order to complete the accountability cycle.
 Such follow-ups should be performed in the spirit of maintaining a constructive relationship with the government.